shaneholloman/uvi/memory-bank/progress.md

 - All advertised features are implemented
 - Pylint migrated to Ruff with Pylint-equivalent rules
 - Documentation is in place
+- Documentation for enhanced binary input handling created
 - Planning migration from Tox to Nox for testing (detailed plan in docs/briefs/tox-to-nox-migration.md)

 ## Known Issues

 - [x] Automatic prefill of user information implemented (FIXED)
+- [ ] Binary questions only accept exact "y" or "n" inputs (Enhancement planned)
-- No check for required tools (gh CLI, uv CLI)
+- [ ] No check for required tools (gh CLI, uv CLI)
-- No python_version selection option
+- [ ] No python_version selection option
-- Linting issues in info/ directory (using Ruff)
+- [ ] Linting issues in info/ directory (using Ruff)
-- Documentation-deploy function in Makefile needs improvement
+- [ ] Documentation-deploy function in Makefile needs improvement
-- No .env file handling
+- [ ] No .env file handling

 ## What's Left to Build